samsoncsyu7777/samsoncsyu7777/README.md

-### Hi there 👋
+### Hi welcome!
+I'm Samson 👋
 ### I am a Software Engineer from Toronto 🇨🇦 .
-I am interested in developing Web and Mobile Applications using ReactJS, TypeScript, NodeJS, Express, MongoDB, PostgreSQL, Redux, SwiftUI, Java, Firebase, and AWS.
+### I am interested in developing Web and Mobile Applications using ReactJS, TypeScript, NodeJS, Express, MongoDB, PostgreSQL, Redux, SwiftUI, Java, Firebase, and AWS.

 <!--
 **samsoncsyu7777/samsoncsyu7777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.